deepaksood619/deepaksood619.github.io/docs/decentralized-applications/defi.md

 - Most DeFi projects are built on the **Ethereum** blockchain, where applications run on so-called virtual machines. **Unlike native blockchains**, blockchains like Ethereum offer **greater flexibility** for developers.
 This flexibility, however, **makes them more risky for decentralized financial applications.**
 - When it comes to financial services, Ethereum uses smart contracts on the **application layer**, which could be prone to **human errors and coding mistakes**.
 In addition, they are simply **not built for the function of financial applications**, but rather a one-size-fits all solution.
 There, the code gets compiled and has to run through a virtual machine.
-- On blockchains like DeFiChain, the **execution** of the code happens **directly on the native blockchain** layer - no “on-top” application layer is needed.
+- On blockchains like DeFiChain, the **execution** of the code happens **directly on the native blockchain** layer - no "on-top" application layer is needed.
 As a result, DeFiChain is perfectly designed for all kinds of financial applications and services.
 - Performing DeFi transactions on Ethereum takes more than 3,000 distinct steps - each with its own **potential attack** surface.
 On DeFiChain, just a few lines of code are enough, making transactions much more robust against potential attacks, and DeFiChain’s NativeDeFi approach, more secure.
 - The main benefits of NativeDeFi include: **Consensus happens directly on the native blockchain layer**, the **transaction costs are low**, and the attack surface is low.